hmrguez/Hermes/docs/literature_review.typ

     ]
 )

-_Addendum: The design implemented is not exactly the same as the one in the diagram since the services used are not the same technologies but rather equivalents, however the core idea is the same._
+_Addendum: The design implemented is not exactly the same as the one in the diagram since the services used don't use same technologies but rather equivalent ones, however the core idea is the same._

 Essentially what they achieved was to split the ETL process into several layers: Data Source Layer, Filtering Layer, Processing Layer and Serving Layer, each handling its respective tasks and possibly decomposing into several microservices, one for each subtask

+== Conclusion

+This is an overview of the current technologies and architectures that most of the data professionals use for real time data processing.
+Choosing the right one for the job can vary because of different factors like availability in your region, your team's capabilities or your specific use case, there's no silver bullet here.

+#bibliography(
+    "biblio.yaml",
+    title: "References"
+)